nolanking90/texlab/crates/formatter/README.md

 formatted document.
 Each struct determines the "internal" formatting of the code it represents, and `TexParent` nodes determine how to layout adjacent document elements.
-That is, `TexParent` determines if elements should be concatenated, seperated with a space, seperated with a `~`, or if a line should be wrapped.
+That is, `TexParent` determines if elements should be concatenated, separated with a space, separated with a `~`, or if a line should be wrapped.
 Some line wrapping also takes place in the `format` implementation of other structs with their own children, such as `TexEnvironment` and `TexCurlyGroup`.
 Implementations of `Formattable` are contained in `formattable.rs`.